 Other than as described herein, the Corporation does not have any contract, agreement, plan or arrangement that provides for payments to a Named Executive Officer at, following, or in connection with a termination (whether voluntary, involuntary or constructive), resignation, retirement, a change of control of the Corporation or a change in a Named Executive Officer's responsibilities.
 The services of each of Messrs.
-J. Cameron MacDonald, Robert T. Kittel, Glenn G. MacNeil and Joseph A. Schenk (each, for the purposes of this section sometimes referred to as the "Executive") are provided under executive employment agreements between the Executive and, in the case of Messrs.
-MacDonald, Kittel and MacNeil, Westaim Management Limited Partnership (the "Manager") and the Corporation and, in the case of Mr. Schenk, The Westaim Corporation of America ("WCA").
-The Corporation has engaged the Manager to provide the Corporation with all necessary personnel, office facilities, supplies and services necessary or desirable for carrying on the management and administration of the Corporation.
-In particular, the services of the Corporation's executive officers and employees, office premises and office equipment, utilities and supplies are provided by the Manager to the Corporation substantially on a cost reimbursement basis.
+J. Cameron MacDonald, Robert T. Kittel and Glenn G. MacNeil (each, for the purposes of this section sometimes referred to as the "Executive") are provided under executive employment agreements between the Executive and Westaim Management Limited Partnership (the "Manager").
+The Corporation engaged the Manager to provide the Corporation with all necessary personnel, office facilities, supplies and services necessary or desirable for carrying on the management and administration of the Corporation.
+In particular, the services of the Corporation's executive officers and employees, office premises and office equipment, utilities and supplies were provided by the Manager to the Corporation substantially on a cost reimbursement basis.
+The Manager was dissolved on December 30, 2019, and in connection with such dissolution, the Corporation, as the sole limited partner of the Manager, assumed and agreed, among other things, to satisfy each of the obligations and liabilities of the Manager.